Japan's Love Hotels: A Full Guide for Curious Travelers

 Japanese love hotels have a surprisingly long history that goes back to the Edo period (1603–1868).
 Back then, small teahouses called kashi-zashiki rented private rooms for romantic meetings.

-The modern style of love hotels began in the 1950s, during a time of rapid urban growth and big social changes in Japan.
-The name “love hotel” comes from Hotel Love, which opened in Osaka in 1968.
-It featured rotating beds and over-the-top decor.
+The modern style of love hotels began in the 1950s, during a time of urban growth and social changes in Japan.

+Japanese homes are often small and generations live under one roof, privacy can be hard to find.
+Even if you live alone, Japanese apartment walls are famously thin, and not insulated against sound.
 So, love hotels provide couples in Japan with a space to spend time together without worrying about thin walls or family members next door.

-Japanese love hotels play an important part in social discretion.
+Love hotels let people enjoy private moments while still respecting social norms.
 Culturally, Japan places importance on maintaining social harmony and avoiding embarrassment.
 Because of this, most people in Japan will never show public displays of affection.

-Unlike regular hotels, love hotels in Japan specialize in short-term stays, charging customers by the hour.
-These hotels are set up for discretion and privacy, with features designed to avoid face-to-face contact:
+Love hotels are set up for discretion and privacy, with features designed to avoid face-to-face contact:

 Love hotels offer two main types of stays: